2014 BCS National Championship Game: Fourth quarter

 Florida State opened the fourth quarter punting the ball away to Auburn.
 On the ensuing Auburn drive, P. J. Williams intercepted Nick Marshall at FSU's 40-yard line.
 Willams fumbled the interception, but the fumble was recovered by teammate Lamarcus Joyner.
 Taking advantage of the turnover, the Seminoles cut into the Tigers' lead on an 11-yard touchdown pass to Chad Abram.
 Florida State's Devonta Freeman was called for a taunting penalty, pushing Florida State 15-yards back on the conversion attempt.
 In turn, Seminoles had to settle for an extra point instead of a two-point conversion, cutting FSU's deficit to 21–20.
 Auburn responded on its next drive with a 22-yard field goal from Cody Parkey to give Auburn a 24–20 lead with 4:42 remaining in the game.
 On the ensuing kickoff, FSU's Levonte Whitfield returned the kickoff 100 yards to give Florida State a 27–24 lead.
 Auburn retook the lead on a 37-yard rushing touchdown by Tre Mason to give Auburn a 31–27 lead with 1:19 remaining in the game.
 Levonte Whitfield received the kickoff again, but this time was only able to return the kickoff 17 yards to Florida State's 20-yard line.

 Needing to go 80-yards for the win, Winston completed five of his first six passes of the drive, including a 49-yard pass to Rashad Greene, to take the Seminoles to Auburn's 5-yard line.
 After receiving a delay of game penalty, Florida State faced a third and 8 situation at Auburn's 10-yard line.
 On the next play, Winston's pass fell incomplete.
 However, Auburn's Chris Davis was called for a pass interference penalty in the endzone, giving FSU the ball at Auburn's 2-yard line.
 On the next play, Florida State took a 34–31 lead on a 2-yard touchdown pass to Kelvin Benjamin with 13 seconds remaining in the game.
 Auburn had one more chance to win the game.
 On the final play of the game, Auburn attempted several laterals in an effort to reach the endzone.
 However, Tre Mason was tackled at Auburn's 37-yard line with no time remaining, giving Florida State the victory and the National Championship.

 Game notes

 Florida State's deficit of 18-points was the largest ever overcome to win the BCS championship.
 FSU's win also ended the Southeastern Conference's seven-year winning streak in the national championship game.
-Texas was the last non-SEC school to win a National Championship (2006).
+Texas had been the most recent non-SEC school to win a National Championship, in 2006.